 Make it easy for your visitors to complete a form.
 Provide helpful text and visual callouts when appropriate.
 This is especially important when creating forms for international visitors.

 When a form is easy to use, you also help yourself.
-When visitors enter good data you have normalized data to utilize.
+When visitors enter good data, you have normalized data to utilize.
 Everybody wins with helpful form fields!

 Notice that last image?
 Always tell visitors what the password requirements are before they try to submit the form.

 Include visual and textual assurance of information security on all form pages.
-Password and information security is more important than ever before.
+Password and information security are more important than ever before.
 There is news about data breaches almost every week.
 You don't want that kind of news coverage.

 Even when the information shared is not financial or confidential in nature, secure every form.
 A feeling of security helps build trust.